diegotorres03/web-components-repository/docs/step-by-step.md

 ```

-## Activity 2: Get interactive elements from `secret-card.js`
+### Activity 2: Get interactive elements from `secret-card.js`
-Here we want to select and store a reference for the  `flip-card` and `app-modal` elements.
+Here we want to select and store a reference for the `flip-card` and `app-modal` elements:
 1.
 ```js
   // ... imports here